MemorialInternational/camp-system/README.md

 Data from http://old.memo.ru/history/NKVD/GULAG/index.htm in one table.
 Geolocation is done by hand by "Memorial" volunteers.

-Data is available under Creative Commons Attribution 4.0 International License (CC BY 4.0): https://creativecommons.org/licenses/by/4.0/legalcode
+Data is available under Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/legalcode).